galaxyproject/gxadmin/README.md

 [`handler strace`](#handler-strace) | Run an strace on a specific handler (to watch it load files.)
 [`handler tail`](#handler-tail) | tail handler logs
 [`migrate-tool-install-to-sqlite`](#migrate-tool-install-to-sqlite) | Converts normal potsgres toolshed repository tables into the SQLite version
+[`mutate fail-terminal-datasets`](#mutate-fail-terminal-datasets) | Causes the output datasets of jobs which were manually failed, to be marked as failed
 [`query active-users`](#query-active-users) | Count of users who ran jobs in past 1 week (default = 1)
 [`query collection-usage`](#query-collection-usage) | Information about how many collections of various types are used [`query datasets-created-daily`](#query-datasets-created-daily) | The min/max/average/p95/p99 of total size of datasets created in a single day.